MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 - HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\Experiment
 - HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\ExperimentEcs
 - HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\ExperimentTas

+These registry keys get created when an Office app is launched, so it's ok if they reappear after you delete the data underneath them.

 ### Configure Outlook behavior on Office 365 ProPlus
 The following registry values need to be set to correctly configure Outlook behavior on Office 365 ProPlus.
 The type for all these registry values is REG_DWORD and the values should be set to 1.